 Applicants admitted into the program will be put into a pool from which OCP’s Artistic Director will select Fellows for the upcoming season.
 Generally, Fellows will direct a production in the OCP Alternative Programming season, as well as assist a lead director for one regular season production.
 While directing an Alt Programming production, a Fellows’ schedule and duties will include coordinating with the OCP Artistic Director and the Executive/Artistic Assistant regarding casting and rehearsal schedules, coordinating with the Alt Programming actors and creating a rehearsal schedule, attending all rehearsals and the performance.
 While assistant directing for a regular OCP production, a Fellows’ schedule and duties may vary widely based on their personal strengths and the director they are paired with, but may include observership, dramaturgy, note-taking and generally supporting the various people in the rehearsal room.

-Directing Fellowship applications for upcoming seasons are due on April 1st of each year.
-Applicants should send a cover letter and theatrical resume.
-The next application deadline will be April 1, 2019 for consideration for the 2019/20 season.
+Directing Fellowship applications for upcoming seasons are due on April 15th of each year.
+The deadline for submissions for the 2019/2020 season has passed.
+Applicants should send a cover letter and theatrical resume to email@example.com.
+The next application deadline will be April 15, 2020 for consideration for the 2020/2021 season.